Grapette: Decline and retirement

 By the 1960s, Fooks believed that he had reached his limit with Grapette, and was ready to move on.
 By the end of the decade, Fooks had begun talks with groups interested in purchasing Grapette.
 Fooks ultimately sold Grapette to the Rheingold Corporation in 1970, which marketed the Rheingold, Ruppert-Knickerbocker, and Gablinger's lines of beers, as well as several regional brands of soft drinks in California, New Mexico, and Puerto Rico.
 Rheingold changed the name of the company from Grapette to Flavette, and relocated the company headquarters to Fort Lauderdale, Florida.
 Grapette's bottle was changed to one with smooth sides and colored dots.
 The slogan became "The Juicy Soda".
 Grapette's advertising model also changed.
 Previously, advertising was funded by a surcharge on sugar, which was to be spent by the distributor for advertising only.
 This plan was dropped by Rheingold, placing advertising solely in the hands of Grapette's distributors, resulting in an immediate drop in sales.
 During this period, Flavette purchased the Dr. Wells soda pop brand and Mason & Mason, Inc., the makers of Mason's Root Beer.

 In 1975, Rheingold was purchased by PepsiCo, Inc. in a hostile takeover, acquiring 80% of the company's stock.
 However, the Federal Trade Commission determined that PepsiCo controlled too many soft drink companies, and thus ordered that PepsiCo divest several prominent brands.
 When the divestiture was complete in 1977, Grapette was in the hands of Monarch Beverage Company, which manufactured NuGrape.
 As Monarch already manufactured a grape soda, it was determined that they did not need a second.
 Representatives from Monarch flew to Grapette's headquarters and essentially fired the Grapette team.
 As such, the Grapette name was shelved, and the flavor was retired in the United States.

-Despite the brand's retirement in the United States, May retained ownership of Grapette International, and Grapette was still produced internationally, remaining a popular drink.
+Despite the brand's retirement in the United States, May retained ownership of Grapette International.
+Grapette was still produced internationally, remaining a popular drink.
 When May died in the early 1970s, control of Grapette International was passed on to May's son-in-law, Brooks Rice.

 In the United States, Grapette may have been gone, but it certainly had not been forgotten.
 Rice had made many offers to buy the American rights to Grapette back from Monarch, but regardless of the amount of money offered, Monarch refused to sell the name.
 Despite this setback, Rice continued to grow Grapette's market share elsewhere in the world, with sales in the tens of millions in countries in South America and the Pacific Rim.